Conflict-riven Myanmar cedes upcoming ASEAN chair to Philippines | Law-Order

 The summit comes days after China released a "10-dash line" map, illustrating its claim to an extensive portion of the South China Sea that will likely add urgency to negotiations on a long-delayed code of conduct in the strategic waterway.
 ASEAN member states Malaysia, Vietnam and the Philippines, which have overlapping claims in the South China Sea, have rejected China's map.

-(Additional reporting by Karen Lema in Manila and Rozanna Latiff in Kuala Lumpur; Editing by Kanupriya Kapoor, Robert Birsel and Christina Fincher)
+(Additional reporting by Karen Lema in Manila, Rozanna Latiff in Kuala Lumpur and Wa Lone in Toronto; Editing by Kanupriya Kapoor, Robert Birsel, Christina Fincher and Mark Porter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)